revilowaldow/BITC/Factions/Silver Company/Party/Thodunn.md

 lied about which side of the war he was on was a soilder for them for years

-Piggy was to be his
+Piggy was to be his handler in Kathkach
+Started feeding them false information from the silver company Fully switched sides